casper-network/docs-archive/implementation/serialization-standard.rst

 Permissions
 -----------

-There are three types of actions which can be done on a value: read, write, add.
+There are three types of actions that can be done on a value: read, write, add.
-The reason for add to be called out separately from write is to allow for commutativity checking.
-The available actions depends on the key type and the context.
-Some key types only allow controlled access by smart contracts via the contract api, and other key types refer to values produced and used by the system itself and are not accessible to smart contracts at all but can be read via off-chain queries.
+The reason for *add* to be called out separately from *write* is to allow for commutativity checking.
+The available actions depend on the key type and the context.
+Some key types only allow controlled access by smart contracts via the contract API, and other key types refer to values produced and used by the system itself and are not accessible to smart contracts at all but can be read via off-chain queries.
 This is summarized in the table below:

 +-----------------------------------+-----------------------------------+